Profit and Loss (PNL): An Easy Guide for E-com Businesses

 2. Increases in Production Costs

-PNL can be affected if production costs increase, such as materials or labor.
+PnL can be affected if production costs increase, such as materials or labor.
 This can lead to a decrease in profits, which can negatively impact the overall profit and loss.
 Companies need to be cautious when making decisions that can lead to increased production costs, as it can impact their bottom line.

 3. Changes in the Regulatory Environment